Teaching

 2019/20 PPE Summer Challenge, Subject Leader, UCL

-This five-week summer course gives students from underrepresented backgrounds a chance to experience university teaching and develop the research skills expected of undergraduates.
+This five-week summer course giving students from underrepresented backgrounds a chance to experience university teaching and develop the research skills expected of undergraduates.
 Each week we explore an area of Philosophy, Politics, and Economics (PPE) and connect learning from this area to a real-life policy case study, including Academy schools, the COVID-19 response, organ donation, and Brexit.
 We also explore research methods from PPE and how they can be used to addess the policy challenges covered and students develop their communication and critical analysis skills through group discussions and activities.

 Topics covered: